Pathologic/FormLister/assets/snippets/FormLister/docs/en/110_Lexicons.md

 ## Lexicons

-To use lexicons you should create a file named "lexicon name.inc.php" in a folder named as full language name (russian-UTF8, english etc.):
+To use lexicons you should create a file named "lexicon name.inc.php" in a folder named as full language name (russian-UTF8, english etc.) or ISO 639-1 code (en, ru etc.):
 ```
 <?php
 if (!defined('MODX_BASE_PATH')) {die();}